Email Deliverability: Inbox Providers Breakdown

 There’s a more reliable and consistent way, which is sending domains.

-So does anyone have a white labeled sending domain?
+So does anyone have a dedicated sending domain?
 No?
 Okay we can show you how to do that.
 So the way that works is, if you want to send mail, you have an IP address and a sending domain.
 The sending domain requires a record that you put on your website, which means that you have to own the website.
 That’s much harder to bait or to switch than an IP address.
 So Gmail goes, “Oh, cool.
 If they have the same sending domain, that’s unlikely to switch very often.
 Therefore, we should really rely on that more as a signal as to whether or not the sender is good.”

 So Gmail does not really look at IP reputation.
 They really look at sending domain, because they care about your brand and how you are measuring across all your recipients.
 Then they go to recipient engagement.
 They have two level filters: